Cohomological Mackey 2-functors: Introduction

 This is \Cref{Thm:Hom-decat-general} specialized to \Cref{Exa:local-general}.
 We emphasize that this result works without the label `cohomological' and is thus of interest in the generality of~\cite{BalmerDellAmbrogio20}.
 When $\MM$ is moreover cohomological then all its Hom-decategorifications are cohomological in the classical sense (\Cref{Thm:coh-decats}).

-Several examples are discussed in \Cref{sec:cohom-2-Mackey}.
+Several examples of Hom-decategorification are discussed in \Cref{sec:cohom-2-Mackey}.
 For instance, group cohomology (the ur-example of a cohomological Mackey functor) is a Hom-decategorification of the derived category Mackey 2-functor $G\mapsto \Der(\kk G)$, itself a prime example of a cohomological Mackey 2-functor.
-While the Mackey 2-functors arising in representation theory are often cohomological, we also present further examples of a more geometric nature.
-We also prove in \Cref{sec:cohom-2-Mackey} a descent result for cohomological Mackey 2-functors; see \Cref{Thm:p-local-rec}.